RoyGeagea/aws-dynamic-website/readme.md

 Here's how you can ensure that DNS resolution and DNS hostnames are enabled when creating your VPC:

 1) Navigate to the AWS Management Console and open the Amazon VPC service.
-2) Click on "Your VPCs" in the navigation pane, then select "Create VPC."
+2) Click on "Your VPCs" in the navigation pane, then select "Create VPC".
 3) Provide a name and specify the desired IPv4 CIDR block for your VPC.
 You can also choose to enable IPv6 CIDR block if required.
-4) Under the "DNS resolution" section, make sure to select the option to "Enable DNS resolution."
+4) Under the "DNS resolution" section, make sure to select the option to "Enable DNS resolution".
 This setting allows your VPC to resolve domain names.
-5) In the "DNS hostnames" section, select the option to "Enable DNS hostnames."
+5) In the "DNS hostnames" section, select the option to "Enable DNS hostnames".
 Enabling this option will provide your resources with meaningful domain names.
 6) Finally, click on "Create VPC" to create your VPC with the specified DNS settings.

 ### 2- Create an Internet Gateway
 To establish internet connectivity within your AWS VPC, you need to create an Internet Gateway (IGW) and attach it to your VPC.
 An IGW acts as a bridge between your VPC and the internet, enabling inbound and outbound traffic.
 Here's how you can create and attach an Internet Gateway to your VPC:

 1) Open the AWS Management Console and navigate to the Amazon VPC service.
-2) Click on "Internet Gateways" in the navigation pane and select "Create Internet Gateway."
+2) Click on "Internet Gateways" in the navigation pane and select "Create Internet Gateway".
-3) Provide a name for your Internet Gateway and click on "Create."
+3) Provide a name for your Internet Gateway and click on "Create".
 The IGW will be created and listed in the Internet Gateways section.
-4) Next, select the newly created Internet Gateway from the list and choose "Actions" > "Attach to VPC."
+4) Next, select the newly created Internet Gateway from the list and choose "Actions" > "Attach to VPC".
-5) In the "Attach to VPC" dialog box, select your desired VPC from the drop-down menu and click on "Attach."
+5) In the "Attach to VPC" dialog box, select your desired VPC from the drop-down menu and click on "Attach".
 Once attached, the Internet Gateway becomes the entry and exit point for internet traffic in your VPC.

 ### 3- Create Public Subnets